 Programs in California:

-- ELRP (Emergency Load Reduction Program): $2/kWh for verified load reduction during grid emergencies.
+- ELRP (Emergency Load Reduction Program): a per-kWh incentive for verified load reduction during grid emergencies.
 PG&E, SCE, SDG&E all participate.

 - Base Interruptible Program (BIP): Monthly capacity payments + event payments for load curtailment.